carla-simulator/carla/Docs/build_faq.md

 >

 !!!
 Important
-    CARLA used `.egg` files for the client library in versions prior to 0.9.12.
-If you are using 0.9.12+, `.whl` files are used instead and the information in this section will not be relevant to you.
+    CARLA only used `.egg` files for the client library in versions prior to 0.9.12.
+If you are using 0.9.12+, there are several methods to use/install the client library.
+If you are using one of the newer methods for the client library (`.whl` or PyPi download) the information in this section will not be relevant to you.

+    Read more about the newer methods to use/install the client library in the [__Quickstart tutorial__](start_quickstart.md#carla-0912).

 >If you are using a packaged version of CARLA, there will be several `.egg` files, corresponding to different versions of Python, depending on the version of CARLA.
 Make sure you are running the scripts with one of these Python versions.
 To check the default Python version, type the following into the command line:
 >